Send the link below via email or IMCopy

 This time it can not muster enough heat to burn heavier elements, so it continues its collapse to become a

-The red giant often loses its outer atmosphere as it shrinks, forming beautiful
+The red giant often loses its outer atmosphere as it cools and shrinks, forming beautiful

 After billions of years no heat remains, and the dwarf no longer shines.
 This is a